shameem17/iOS-Learning/protocols.md

 ## :point_right: Delegate

 Delegation is a design pattern that enables a class or structure to hand off (or delegate) some of its responsibilities to an instance of another type.
 This design pattern is implemented by defining a protocol that encapsulates the delegated responsibilities, such that a conforming type (known as a delegate) is guaranteed to provide the functionality that has been delegated.
-Delegation can be used to respond to a particular action, or to retrieve data from an external source without needing to know the underlying type of that source.
+Delegation can be used to respond to a particular action or to retrieve data from an external source without needing to know the underlying type of that source.
 Example:

 ```swift
 protocol Driver {